 Expressing politeness is another unique feature of Japanese.

 But in Japanese, levels of respect and formality are integrated into the language.
 Fortunately, to learn these formal speech patterns, you just need to learn a few simple conjugations.

-For example, when speaking with friends in an informal context, it’s perfectly acceptable to use the word 食べる without any suffix.
+For example, when speaking with friends in an informal context, it’s perfectly acceptable to use 食べる without any suffix.

-The point here is that conjugation is really one of the most basic, biggest rules underlying Japanese grammar.
+The point here is that conjugation is really one of the most basic, biggest rules underlying Japanese grammar rules.
 Once you understand how to plug stems, bases and endings together, playing around with the language becomes easy and fun.